Languages of Hong Kong: Korean

+Koreans in Hong Kong only make up a small minority (as of 2021, 1.4% of the ethnic minority population, equivalent to 0.12%) of the population, while Korean culture has been gaining popularity through the hallyu since the early 2000s.
+Korean pop music was the first Korean media to enter Hong Kong's market.
+Since then, several Korean TV series such as Dae Jang Geum have been broadcast to numerous audiences.
+There are roughly 1,000 students that took Korean courses at the Chinese University of Hong Kong each year, including undergraduates as well as professionals who enrolled in continuing education programs.
+Roughly 3,000 people took the Test of Proficiency in Korean in the period starting from its introduction to Hong Kong in 2003 until 2009.
+Surveys and statistics from course enrolments have shown that nine-tenths of the students studying Korean in Hong Kong are female.

+As of 2025, Korean is available as a category 3 elective language subject for HKDSE, and in a 2022 survey, was found to be the second most widely studied foreign language at secondary school in Hong Kong, although in practice the subject is taken mostly in after-school classes.
+For Korean families resident in Hong Kong, the Korean International School of Hong Kong in Sai Wan Ho offers an educational curriculum using the Korean language as the medium of instruction.

 French

-In Hong Kong, French is the second most studied foreign language after Japanese.
+As of 2022, French is the third most studied foreign language after Japanese and Korean.
 Many institutions in Hong Kong, like Alliance française, provide French courses.
 Local universities, such as the University of Hong Kong, the Chinese University of Hong Kong and Hong Kong Baptist University, offer programmes which aim at developing proficiency in French language and culture.
-The language was included as a subject in the HKCEE, but not in HKALE, the two former public exams that Hong Kong high school students take, with accordance to British International General Certificate of Secondary Education (IGCSE) standards.
-The IGCSE French syllabus used by the University of Cambridge Local Examinations Syndicate (UCLES) is adopted in the examination.
+The language was included as a subject in the HKCEE, but not in HKALE, the two former public exams that Hong Kong high school students took before the year 2012, with accordance to British International General Certificate of Secondary Education (IGCSE) standards.
+The IGCSE French syllabus used by the University of Cambridge Local Examinations Syndicate (UCLES) had been adopted in the examination.
+The post-2012 equivalent, the HKDSE, continues to offer French as a category C subject.

 The only French book store, Librairie Parentheses, in Hong Kong is located on Wellington Street, Central.

 Real estate developers in Hong Kong sometimes name their buildings in French, such as Bel-Air, Les Saisons and Belle Mer.
 This kind of foreign branding is also used in boutiques and restaurants.
 An example is Yucca de Lac in Ma Liu Shui.
 Sometimes only French elements such as articles and prepositions are added to the name, as in the case of the restaurant chain Café de Coral.
 Similar mixing of English and French can be seen on the menu of Délifrance, a French-style restaurant chain in Hong Kong.